Probing exotic long-lived particles from the prompt side using the CONTUR method: Adapting Contur to LLP topologies

-\paragraph{Step 1} A regular \textsc{Contur} scan on a pair of parameters of a model is performed, resulting in a \textsc{YODA} file for each point in the grid.
-We ensure that the events (in \textsc{HEPMCs} format) are kept rather than deleted, as they normally would be to save disk space.
+\paragraph{Step 1} A regular \textsc{Contur} scan on a set of parameters of a model is performed, ensuring that the events (in \textsc{HEPMCs} format) are kept rather than deleted, as they normally would be to save disk space.

 \paragraph{Step 2} At each point in the grid, the generator log files are parsed to determine the list of particle species, in terms of their unique particle data group identifier (\textsc{PDGid}), which have small widths and therefore macroscopic decay lengths.
 If one already knows which particles are LLPs in the model, one need only save the width of those particles at this stage.
 But alternatively, one can select all particles with a width less than $\sim 10^{-6} $ eV (for displacements above the millimeter scale).